The fallacy of dolphin sexual assault

 In the scientific world, if a study claims to have a 100% success rate we call that perfect data.
 Studies with perfect data cannot be trusted because there is no such thing as perfect data.
 There’s so much variance in the world, especially when you’re studying wild animals.
 You’re unbelievably unlikely to get the exact same outcome every time you run a test.
 Don’t trust perfect data.

-Finally, please remember, dolphins are big non-domesticated predators and should be treated with respect and a healthy dose of caution in any situation.
+Finally, please remember, dolphins are big, horny, non-domesticated predators and should be treated with respect and a healthy dose of caution in any situation.
 You have been warned.

 *Sadly, beastiality is not a crime in certain countries.
 If you want to know where, I’m not helping you.
 You’re on your own, freak.